DMS Insights from Cognidox

 How to manage clinical trials and meet GCP guidelines with Cognidox

-Written by Joe Byrne | 22 Sep, 2023
+Written by Joe Byrne | 15 Apr, 2025

-The team had faced a number of pressures as they worked out how to bring their clinical research documentation into one digital hub:
+The team faced a number of pressures as they worked out how to bring their clinical research documentation into one digital hub:

-• A cyber-attack in 2020 had compromised access to internal electronic systems, making them inaccessible.
+• A cyber-attack in 2020 had compromised access to internal electronic systems,

 • Post-Covid hybrid working was slowing down approval processes.

-• Automation was needed to rationalise the way they worked.
+• Automation was needed to rationalise the way they worked

-• Most eTMF (Electronic Trial Masterfile) solutions were expensive and inflexible.
+• Most eTMF (Electronic Trial Masterfile) solutions were expensive and inflexible

 Cognidox offered a practical and flexible solution

-• Electronic Trial Master File/Investigator Site File.
+• An Electronic Trial Master File (eTMF) and Electronic Investigator Site File (eISF)

 • Electronic lab books